isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 the equational reasoning ourselves and showing that both sides respect their respective identity laws.

-Because functions `A → B` can be thought of as really big pairs of `B` (in particular, one for every possible value of `A`)---a fact that we will prove in
+Because functions `A → B` can be thought of as really big pairs of `B`---in particular, one for every possible value of `A`, fact that we will prove in
 @sec:exponents---we should be able to build a similar monoid over functions.
 That is, whenever `B` is a monoid, we should be able to build a monoid over `A → B` given by the *pointwise* action on the functions.
-That is, the unit in `A → B` is a constant function that produces the unit in `B`:
+In other words, the unit in `A → B` is a constant function that produces the unit in `B`:

 $$
 \varepsilon = x \mapsto \varepsilon